MFAKhan/shell-novice_v1/index.md

 ## General Information

-This Software Carpentry workshop is sponsored by Office of Research at UCF and brought to you by the ResearchIT team.
+This Software Carpentry workshop is sponsored by UCF Office of Research and conducted by the [RCI](https://rci.research.ucf.edu/) team.

 Software Carpentry aims to help researchers get their work done in less time and with less pain by teaching them basic research computing skills in a supportive & inclusive environment.
 This hands-on workshop will cover basic concepts and working with the Unix shell.